 The Show: Scott Porter played Jason Street on Friday Night Lights.

 The Disability: In the pilot episode, the superstar quarterback becomes paralyzed during a high school football game.

 Portrayal: Jason Street has it all.
 He is the star football player on one of the best high school teams in the country.
 He has a beautiful girlfriend and is destined to play in the NFL.
-It all goes away with one bad tackle and Street is confined to a wheel chair for life.
+It all goes away with one bad tackle that leaves Street a quadraplegic.
 Friday Night Lights shows the spectator Street's journey - his rehabilitation, denial, anger, and ultimately acceptance.
 The show also explores how the local Texas community treats Street following his accident.
 It takes a long time for the character to stop feeling sorry for himself, but he eventually comes to the point where he refuses to let his disability define him.

 Public Reaction: Reaction to Street has been mostly positive, with Street praised as being a dynamic character who reacts realistically to his disability.
 Dr. Kathleen Ellis writes of Street in "Because of rather than in spite of: ‘Friday Night Lights’ Important Cultural Work of Intersecting Disability and Masculinity:"

 Impairment is often a marker of difference for people with disability and increasing the visibility of disability and impairment on television through characters such as Jason Street has the potential to change the way disability, difference and diversity are envisioned.

 Jason Street from Friday Night Lights represents a new type of character with disability on television.
 He participates in the everyday of life and his experiences are no more or less significant than the other characters in the series.
 This is in odds to arguments by key disability theorists that that representation of disability on television has not changed in the last two decades.

 The Show: RJ Mitte played Walter White Jr. on Breaking Bad.